-The Lafayette County Commission will hold a Budget Workshop on Monday, July 28, 2014 from 3:00 p.m. until 5:00 p.m.
-The meeting will be held in the County Commissioner’s Meeting Room on the second floor of the Lafayette County Courthouse in Mayo, Florida.
-Listed below is an agenda for the meeting.
+The Lafayette County Commissioners will be holding a special meeting to discuss the budget on Thursday, July 31, 2014 at 12:00 p.m.
+The meeting will be held in the County Commissioner’s meeting room on the second floor of the Lafayette County Courthouse in Mayo, Florida.

 By Order Of:

 All members of the public are welcome to attend.
 Notice is further hereby given, pursuant

 Florida Statute 286.0105, that any person or persons deciding to appeal any matter considered at this public hearing will need a record of the hearing and may need to ensure that a verbatim record of the proceeding is made which record includes the testimony and evidence upon which the appeal is to be based.

 Persons with disabilities requesting reasonable accommodations to participate in this proceeding should contact (386) 294-1600 or via Florida Relay Service at (800) 955-8771.

 See www.lafayetteclerk.com for updates and amendments to the agenda.